Amended date: 01/01/2021

 Benefits While on Leave

 An employee already enrolled may continue health and other insurance coverages during unpaid leave subject to the terms, conditions, and limitations of the applicable plans in which the employee may participate and subject to requirement that the employee pay for their portion of benefit costs.
-Alternatively, an employee may waive coverages and have them reinstated upon return from leave.
+Alternatively, an employee may waive coverage and have it reinstated upon return from leave.

 Retaliation and Discrimination Prohibited